yusonghust/graphsage_tf/README.md

 ## Requirement
 python 3.6, tensorflow 1.12.0

+## Usage
+To see and modify the parameters of graphsage, see config.py.
+To run the codes, use:
+'''python main.py
+'''

 ## Results
 Here shows accuracy of the supervised and unsupervised graphsage with 'mean' aggregator.